DevCycleHQ/devcycle-docs/docs/sdk/client-side-sdks/android/android-usage.md

 JSONObject jsonValue = dvcClient.variableValue("json_key", new JSONObject().put("key", "value"));
 ```

-If you would like to get the full `Variable` object it also contains the following params:
+If you would like to get the full `Variable` object using the `variable()` method it also contains the following params:
 - `key`: the key identifier for the Variable
 - `type`: the type of the Variable, one of: `String` / `Boolean` / `Number` / `JSON`
 - `value`: the Variable's value